-One of the most unique benefits of choosing the WordPress web content publishing software is the ability to quickly increase your WP website or blog’s functionality using inexpensive (and often completely free) applications called plugins.
+One of the most powerful advantages of choosing WordPress is the ability to easily expand your WordPress website or blog’s functionality using applications called plugins.

-No doubt, you most likely have a device like a mobile phone.
-What do you do when you want to access something new on your device like a new software or a tool?
+Like most of us, you most likely have a device like a cell phone.
+What happens when you want access to something new on your device like a new application, game or a new business tool?

-An app is a little software application that is really simple and easy to install and instantly adds new functionality to a smart phone.
+An app is a software application that is very simple and easy to install and integrates new features into any mobile device.

 (Just like there are social sharing apps …)